How To Change Your Self-concept & Become Your True Self

 Higher Vision

-By exploring the nature of reality, we learn not to identify with our false self, our three-dimensional persona, but with our true self.
+By exploring the nature of reality, we learn to identify not with our false self—our three-dimensional persona—but with our inner qualities of being that are already present within.

 Therefore, changing our self-concept doesn't require striving and effort.
 It's about finding our true self, realizing that self from within, and accepting that as ourselves.
 Either way, it doesn’t require effort because we already are that self.
 We are only unaware of our true nature.